ValeraT1982/ObjectsComparer/README.md

 ```

 ## Comparison Settings
-Comparer has an optional settings parameter to configure comparison.
+Comparer constructor has an optional **settings** parameter to configure some aspects of comparison.

 **RecursiveComparison**

 True by default.
-If true, all members which are not primitive types, do not have custom comparison rule and do not implement **ICompareble** will be compared as separate objects using the same rules as current objects.
+If true, all members which are not primitive types, do not have custom comparison rule and do not implement **ICompareble** will be compared using the same rules as root objects.

 **EmptyAndNullEnumerablesEqual**